karyateguh/Book-Recommendation/README.md

 Although SVD++ shows promise for datasets with rich implicit feedback, its added complexity may not justify the performance gains in this case (Koren, 2008).

 # 3. NMF (Non-Negative Matrix Factorization)
 NMF uses a different mathematical approach by restricting values to be non-negative, which often makes it more interpretable.
-However, it struggled with the dataset, achieving the highest RMSE of 3.9527, indicating lower accuracy.
+However, it struggled with the dataset and achieving lower accuracy.
 While its recall and precision scores matched the other models, NMF did not show any standout strengths in this scenario.

 * Strengths: